microsoft/BotFramework-WebChat/.github/CONTRIBUTING.md

    - Add a new log to `CHANGELOG.md`
    - Fill out the pull request form for traceability
    - Make sure imports, members, variables, etc, are sorted alphabetically
-   - Avoid one-off variables, prefer JavaScript shorthands, shorter and faster code are better
+   - Avoid one-off variables, prefer JavaScript shorthands, shorter and faster code
-   - No global pollution: no specific tab order, minimize `z-index`, all polyfills must complies to standards
+   - No global pollution: no specific tab order, minimize `z-index` usage and requires a [new stacking context](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Positioning/Understanding_z_index/The_stacking_context), all polyfills must complies to ECMAScript/W3C standards
 - Tests
    - Tests are important to reduce our burden.
-If new tests are needed but not included, we will not merge your pull request
+If new tests are needed but not included, we will reject your pull request
    - For fixing bug, the original bug repro must be coded as a new test
    - For feature work, please add as much tests as needed to future-proof the feature, include both happy and unhappy paths
    - We prefer integration tests than unit tests